torvalds/linux/Documentation/sound/alsa-configuration.rst

 controlling enabling and disabling of each one of the devices if there are multiple devices bound with the same driver.
-For example, there are many machines which have two HD-audio controllers (one for HDMI/DP audio and another for onboard analog).
+For example, there are many machines which have two HD-audio controllers (one for HDMI/DP audio and aanalther for onboard analog).
 In most cases, the second one is in primary usage, and people would like to assign it as the first appearing card.
 They can do it by specifying "index=1,0" module parameter, which will swap the assignment slots.